m090009/Behavioral_Cloning/writeup_report.md

 I also trained the model to multivariant values steering angle as usual, and throttle.
 It gave a workable result, but it wasn't up to par with the single variable regression.
 Theres a saved model of the multivariant approach in the main directory if you want to check it out.

+### Final Data Count

+After spliting the data, getting all cameras images, fliping them, and then applying random shadow augmentation we endup with `117,482` training images and `22596` validation images, which serve well in training a robust model.

 ## Model Visualization